CMakePP/CMaize/README.md

 CMakePackagingProject
 =====================

 Welcome to the CMakePackagingProject (CPP) repository.

-CPP is a dependency manager for C++ projects written entirely within CMake.
-This project is a work in progress.
-At the moment CPP can:
+CMake represents a powerful scripting language for automating the configuring, building, testing, and installation of a C++ project.

+What CPP does:
+- Simplifies building and installing your project's libraries
+- Simplifies dependency management
+  - Support for virtual dependencies

+What CPP may eventually do:
-- Find dependencies
+- Build external dependencies